MattDoesAThing/yuzu-wiki/Building-for-Linux.md

       | Fedora          | `sudo dnf install git gcc ninja-build cmake SDL2-devel qt5-qtbase-devel python2 python-pip boost-devel fmt-devel libzip-devel libzstd-devel lz4-devel mbedtls-devel openssl-devel opus-devel zlib-devel && sudo pip install conan`
       | Gentoo          | `emerge dev-vcs/git =sys-devel/gcc-7.1.0 dev-util/ninja dev-util/cmake media-libs/libsdl2 dev-qt/qtcore dev-qt/qtopengl && sudo pip install conan`

-Note: Depending on your distro, the version of CMake you get may not be what's required to build yuzu.
-Check with `cmake --version`.
-Version 3.6 or greater is required for you to be able to build!

 ### Cloning yuzu with Git

 **Master:**